 Part 11 requires:

-“Validation of systems to ensure accuracy, reliability, [and] consistent intended performance’
+“Validation of systems to ensure accuracy, reliability, [and] consistent intended performance"

 In other words - you should formally define how all elements of your system are supposed to work, then develop scripts and test routines to validate it is functioning as it should.
-Although it can feel burdensome, the process of validating your eQMS should give you reassurance on the security of your data and audit logs, as well as increasing the integrity of your record keeping.
+Although it can feel burdensome, the process of validating your QMS will demonstrate it is fit for purpose and give you and the regulator confidence that you are able to deliver products to the required standard.

-3. Audit Trails
+4. Audit Trails

 “Use of secure, computer-generated, time-stamped audit trails to independently record the date and time of operator entries and actions that create, modify, or delete electronic records.”

-4. Operational Controls
+5. Operational Controls

-5. Security Controls
+6. Security Controls